xstrengthofonex/social-networking-kata/API.md

 **Failure**
 Status: BAD_REQUEST - 400  (in case one of the users doesn't exist)
-Response: "At least one of the users does not exit."
+Response: "At least one of the users does not exist."

 ## Retrieve Wall

-GET - /user/<userId>/wall
+GET - /users/:userId/wall
 [{
 	"postId" : "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
 	"userId" : "BOB_IDxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",